-We are in the process of acquiring a bank holding company and its subsidiary commercial bank, although we cannot guarantee when, if ever, this acquisition will be completed.
-In addition, we may pursue other acquisitions or investments that we believe will help us to achieve our strategic objectives.
+From time to time, we may pursue acquisitions or investments that we believe will help us to achieve our strategic objectives.
 The process of integrating an acquired business, product or technology can create unforeseen operating difficulties, expenditures and other challenges such as:

-- increased regulatory and compliance requirements, including, if we complete our pending bank acquisition, capital requirements applicable to us and our acquired subsidiary bank; - implementation or remediation of controls, procedures and policies at the acquired company; - diversion of management time and focus from operation of our then-existing business to acquisition integration challenges; - coordination of product, sales, marketing and program and systems management functions; - transition of the acquired company's users and customers onto our systems; - · retention and motivation of employees from the acquired company; - · integrating employees from the acquired company into our organization;

-- integration of the acquired company's accounting, information management, human resource and other administrative systems and operations generally with ours; - liability for activities of the acquired company prior to the acquisition, including violations of law, active litigation, intellectual property or commercial disputes, and tax and other known and unknown liabilities; and - litigation or other claims in connection with the acquired company, including claims brought by terminated employees, customers, former stockholders or other third parties.
+- · increased regulatory and compliance requirements; - implementation or remediation of controls, procedures and policies at the acquired company; - diversion of management time and focus from operation of our then-existing business to acquisition integration challenges; - coordination of product, sales, marketing and program and systems management functions; - transition of the acquired company's users and customers onto our systems; - · retention of employees from the acquired company; - integrating employees from the acquired company into our organization; - integration of the acquired company's accounting, information management, human resource and other administrative systems and operations generally with ours; - liability for activities of the acquired company prior to the acquisition, including violations of law, commercial disputes, and tax and other known and unknown liabilities; and - litigation or other claims in connection with the acquired company, including claims brought by terminated employees, customers, former stockholders or other third parties.

-If we are unable to address these difficulties and challenges or other problems encountered in connection with our bank acquisition or any future acquisition or investment, we might not realize the anticipated benefits of that acquisition or investment, we might incur unanticipated liabilities or we might otherwise suffer harm to our business generally.
+If we are unable to address these difficulties and challenges or other problems encountered in connection with our recent bank acquisition or any future acquisition or investment, we might not realize the anticipated benefits of that acquisition or investment, we might incur unanticipated liabilities or we might otherwise suffer harm to our business generally.